 Tomato Basil Soup is roasted tomatoes and fresh basil blended together for the most classic soup recipe ever!
-Velvety and light and just SO good!
+Finished with a bit of heavy cream, it's velvety and light and just SO good!

 Let's get started!